iceaway/tempmonitor/README.md

 # tempmonitor
-This will at some point contain code for a wireless (433 MHz) temperature/humidity monitor node.
-Code currently in place is simply for backup purposes of some early trial code.
+This repository contains code for a wireless (433 MHz) temperature and humidity monitoring node built using a ATTiny2313 MCU and HDC1008 temperature/humidity sensor.
+The data is sent via the wireless link to a Arduino UNO board connected to a raspberrypi via the USB serial interface.